About our School

 Safeguarding and welfare

 We are committed to the protection and safety of your child.
 This includes their health, safety and general well-being.
 Child Protection is the responsibility of everyone who works in the school.
-The Principal is the named Child Protection Coordinator or Designated Person for Child Protection matters.
+The Headteacher is the named Designated Person for Child Protection matters.
 All members of staff receive training in child protection procedures and how to keep your child safe.
 This training is regularly updated.
 All adults who are in regular contact with children are checked with the Criminal Records Bureau.
 A copy of the Child Protection Policy can be collected from the School Office.

 After School Clubs